Aeroglyphic/Android-Messenger/README.md

 https://github.com/obsidianproject/ObsidianMessenger

 ## Exclusion of Warranty and Liability
 Warranty and Liability is excluded by the maximum possible extend allowed by the law.
-Place of cour is Munich, Germany.
+Place of court is Munich, Germany.